-- a) recommend to the Board a firm of public accountants that is a participating audit firm in the Canadian Public Accountability Board, to be nominated for appointment as the external auditors; - b) recommend to the Board the compensation of the external auditors for the conduct of the annual audit, and in accordance with and subject to the applicable terms of the Instrument, grant preapproval of all Management recommended fee estimates for permissible non-audit services (as that term is defined by the CSA) to be provided to the Corporation or its subsidiaries by the external auditors; - c) review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and any former external auditors of the Corporation; - d) review annually the external audit partner rotation plans; - e) review the status of "whistle blowing" complaints, including the resolution of any follow-up actions and review and suggest appropriate changes, if any, to the Corporation's "whistle blowing" procedures for: - i. the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters including feedback on closure of these items, and - ii. the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; - f) review annually the expenses of the Chair of the Board for the purpose of gaining reasonable assurance as to the reasonableness of such expenses; - g) obtain quarterly certificates from Management as to the Corporation's compliance with laws and regulations governing payroll withholdings, tax remittances and similar filings, workers compensation premiums and other such similar withholding obligations, and Management's compliance with the Corporation's Anti-Corruption Policy and the Code of Business Conduct; - h) review at least annually the specific business risks of the Corporation under the Enterprise Wide Risk Management program that are assigned to the Committee by the Board; - i) monitor and review Management's preparation for and response to cyber threats to the Corporation's business systems and associated regulatory and business developments, on a semi-annual basis;
+- a) recommend to the Board a firm of public accountants that is a participating audit firm in the Canadian Public Accountability Board, to be nominated for appointment as the external auditors; - b) recommend to the Board the compensation of the external auditors for the conduct of the annual audit, and in accordance with and subject to the applicable terms of the Instrument, grant preapproval of all Management recommended fee estimates for permissible non-audit services (as that term is defined by the CSA) to be provided to the Corporation or its subsidiaries by the external auditors; - c) review and approve, at least biennially, the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and any former external auditors of the Corporation in accordance with the applicable terms of the Instrument; - d) review annually the external audit partner rotation plans; - e) review the status of "whistle blowing" complaints on a quarterly basis, including the resolution of any follow-up actions, and at least biennially review and suggest appropriate changes, if any, to the Corporation's "whistle blowing" procedures for: - i. the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters including feedback on closure of these items, and - ii. the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters; - f) review annually the expenses of the Chair of the Board for the purpose of gaining reasonable assurance as to the reasonableness of such expenses; - g) obtain quarterly certificates from Management as to the Corporation's compliance with laws and regulations governing payroll withholdings, tax remittances and similar filings, workers compensation premiums and other such similar withholding obligations, and Management's compliance with the Corporation's Anti-Corruption Policy and the Code of Business Conduct; - h) review and approve, at least biennially, any changes to the Corporation's Disclosure Policy and the composition of Management's Disclosure Committee; - i) monitor and review Management's cyber security maturity and performance reports on a quarterly basis related to business systems, receive a report from the Vice President and Chief Technology and Information Officer on a semi-annual basis and receive a cyber security maturity assessment conducted by a third party on a biennial basis or as agreed by the Committee;